-The cost of the programs may be borne wholly or in part by the county or from contributions of the employees [Iowa Code §509A.2].
-The employees' contributions may be deducted from the earnings of the employees, but, first a written authorization must be filed with the county treasurer [Iowa Code §509A.3 and Iowa Code §514.16].
-The administration of the programs and all the decisions relating to the carrying out of the provisions of Iowa Code chapter 509A is the responsibility of the board [Iowa Code §509A.8].
+The cost of the programs may be borne wholly or in part by the county or from contributions of the employees [lowa Code §509A.2].
+The employees' contributions may be deducted from the earnings of the employees, but, first a written authorization must be filed with the county treasurer [lowa Code §509A.3 and lowa Code §514.16].
+The administration of the programs and all the decisions relating to the carrying out of the provisions of lowa Code chapter 509A is the responsibility of the board [lowa Code §509A.8].